 Projects contribute to outcomes.
 If you don’t work out what benefits you expect to see from a project and how these contribute to the future success of the organisation through the delivery of benefits, then you could end up working on the wrong project.

-The Pulse survey reports that despite difficult economic conditions, enterprises will continue focus in on benefits realisation as a measure of project and programme success.
+The Pulse survey reports that despite difficult economic conditions, enterprises will continue to focus on benefits realisation as a measure of project and programme success.
 I should hope so too.

 Who is responsible for benefits identification in your company?
-In many cases, the project manager completes the project, hands over the project deliverables to the business as usual team and then moves on to the next project.
-The operational team has to track benefits, and given the constraints of their existing roles, in many cases I imagine this doesn’t get done.
-You can help prove the effectiveness of your project by ensuring there is a benefits tracking mechanism in place.
+In many cases, the project manager completes the project, hands over the project deliverables to the business as a usual team and then moves on to the next project.
+The operational team has to track benefits, and given the constraints of their existing roles, in many cases, I imagine this doesn’t get done.
+You can help prove the effectiveness of your project by ensuring there is a benefit tracking mechanism in place.

 It’s great to be able to deliver something, but if the change you implement with your project doesn’t ‘stick’ then it’s pretty much worthless.
 What’s the point of working to deliver something if the recipients of the project deliverables go back to what they were doing six months down the line?